deadlysnowman3308/wifi-pass-view/README.md

 |________||__||__| |__|      |___|   |___._|_____|_____|       \_____/|__||_____|________|

-## wifi-pass-view is a password recover tool that allows you to get saved wifi passwords from your pc
+## wifi-pass-view is a password recovery tool that allows you to get saved wifi passwords from your pc